14 Fun Day Trips from Seville

 Updated May 13, 2023

-Authors Michael and Lana Law spent 10 weeks visiting the sights of southern Spain in the fall of 2022, including the top spots around Seville.
+Authors Michael and Lana Law spent 10 weeks visiting the sights of southern Spain, including the top spots around Seville.

 With Seville's many attractions, tourists can be forgiven for not wanting to leave.
 But they would be missing some of the most important and interesting tourist destinations in Spain located near this enchanting city.